The Yulendj Weelam PhD Supervisory Approach

 Supervisors: Associate Professor Christine Phillips and Dr Jock Gilbert

 Beau de Belle is a Senior Lecturer in Architecture and Design at the University of Sydney.
 He is a Gamilaraay man who completed his PhD within the RMIT Architecture Program in 2024.
-Beau is the THIRD First Peoples scholars to complete a PhD in architecture in Australia.
+Beau is the THIRD First Peoples scholar to complete a PhD in architecture in Australia.
 Entitled 'Message Stick Protocols: Fostering First Nations’ Cultural Empowerment in the Built Environment', Beau’s research examined frameworks for embedding Indigenous cultural protocols in architectural practice to foster reciprocity and community-centred outcomes.
-Beau is currently a is a